Career Opportunities at PPL

 (Functions listed are intended only as illustrations of the various types of work performed.
 The omission of specific duties does not exclude them from the position if the work is similar, related or a logical assignment to the position.)

-• May be required to work any of the 7 days of the work week at any location;
+• May be required to work in multiple locations and on any of the 7 days of the workweek (Sunday –

 REQUIRED KNOWLEDGE, SKILLS AND ABILITIES